Retaard/AI-CYBERTOOLS/README.md

 Remember: THIS IS FOR EDUCATIONAL PURPOSES ONLY !!
 NOT RESPONSIBLE FOR ABUSE !!
 I DO NOT CONDONE ILLEGAL ACTIVITIES

-Quick note: I did not test them, so maybe they are broken or not.
+Quick note: Some are not tested so maybe they are broken or not.
 I'm not the one making the prompt.